adam-gia/TUC-Security/README.md

 ## Project Files

 - **taskA_create_test_files.py**: Generates 15 test files.
 These include:
-    - 5 files with know malware signatures,
+    - 5 files with known malware signatures,
     - 5 non-malware files, and
     - 5 random files.
 - **taskA_2.py**: Compares the md5 and SHA256 hashes of a file against the `malware_signatures.txt` database to identify potential malware.